 BSL users can contact us via contactSCOTLAND-BSL, the on-line British Sign Language interpreting video relay service.
 Find out more on the contactSCOTLAND website.

 Relaxed performances are less formal and have a more supportive atmosphere allowing everyone to experience the joy of live performance.
 Everyone is welcome to attend, however customers with an autistic spectrum condition, sensory sensitivity, communication or learning disability may find these performances particularly beneficial.
 The relaxed performance is still the same show, but with some small changes including:

 At Perth Concert Hall we have an Induction Loop in the Gannochy Auditorium which is in use for most performances; just turn your hearing aid to ‘t’ position.
-For those who do not have a hearing aid, we can offer Infra-Red headsets to allow user to hear enhanced sound from the stage.
 At Perth Theatre we have FM Headsets which can be collected from either the Box Office on arrival or from a member of the FOH team.
 These headsets are used instead of a hearing aid to receive enhanced sound from stage.